NixOS/rfcs/rfcs/0049-flakes.md

   `7f8d4b088e2df7fdb6b513bc2d6941f1d422a013` of the `edolstra/nixpkgs`
   repository on GitHub.

+  It also includes the attribute `narHash`, specifying the expected contents of the tree in the Nix store (as computed by `nix hash-path`), and may include input-type-specific attributes such as the `lastModified` or `revCount`.
+The main reason for these attributes is to allow flake inputs to be substituted from a binary
+  cache: `narHash` allows the store path to be computed, while the other attributes are necessary because they provide information not stored in the store path.

 * `flake`: A Boolean denoting whether this is a flake or non-flake dependency.
 Corresponds to the `flake` attribute in the `inputs` attribute in `flake.nix`.

-The `info`, `original` and `locked` attributes are omitted for the root node.
+The `original` and `locked` attributes are omitted for the root node.
 This is because we cannot record the commit hash or content hash of the root flake, since modifying `flake.lock` will invalidate these.

 The graph representation of lock files allows circular dependencies between flakes.
 For example, here are two flakes that reference each